Pets in the Park

 NPS Photo / Kevin Tarbet / Sydney Curnes

 Dogs are welcome in most outdoor areas where humans can go.
-While out in the park, pets and their owners just need to follow some basic guidelines.
+While out in the park, pets and their owners just have to follow some basic guidelines.

 A service dog stands along a paved path.